 Sherren, K. and Darnhofer, I. 2018.
 Precondition for integration: in support of stand-alone social science in rangeland and silvopastoral research.
 Rangeland Ecology and Management 71(5), 545-548.
 [See also Ika’s blog post at Medium]

 Sherren, K. and Kent.
-C. 2017.
+C. 2019.
 Who’s afraid of Allan Savory?
-Scientometric polarization on Holistic Management as competing understandings.
-Renewable Agriculture and Food Systems.
+Scientometric polarization on Holistic Management as competing understandings Renewable Agriculture and Food Systems, 34(1), 77-92.
+FREE ACCESS AT LINK ABOVE

 Sherren, K., J. Fischer, I. Fazey.
 2012.
 Managing the grazing landscape: Insights for agricultural adaptation from a mid-drought photo-elicitation study in the Australian sheep-wheat belt.
 Agricultural Systems Vol. 106, No. 1, pp. 72-83.